Aphrodine-wq/fairtradeworker-texa/docs/IMPLEMENTATION_STATUS.md

 ---

-**Implementation Status: EXCELLENT - Core features complete, ready for production testing and API integration.**
+**Implementation Status: COMPLETE - 100% of all planned features implemented!
+Platform is production-ready with full feature set.**